Consensys/doc.goquorum/docs/Concepts/Privacy/ContractExtension.md

 The following diagram describes the flow of contract state extension.
 ![contract state extension diagram](../../images/ContractStateExtension.png)

-> **Note** - For the purpose of the flow description, "all participants" in the below description refers to:
+For the purpose of the flow description, "**all participants**" in the below description refers to:

->  - For *"**Standard Private**"* type of contracts, it will be node initiating the extension and the node to which the contract is being extended
+- For *"**Standard Private**"* type of contracts, it will be node initiating the extension and the node to which the contract is being extended
->  - For *"**Party Protection**"* & *"**State Validation**"* type of contracts, it will include all the nodes which are current participant of the contract and the new node to which it is being extended
+- For *"**Party Protection**"* & *"**State Validation**"* type of contracts, it will include all the nodes which are current participant of the contract and the new node to which it is being extended

-In this example, private contract is deployed between Nodes A and B is being extended from Nodes C.
+In this example, an existing private contract deployed between Nodes A and B is being extended to  Nodes C from Node A.

 1. User in node A proposes the extension of the contract, citing C's Private Transaction Manager(PTM) public keys as private participants of this extension, node C's public Ethereum key as a receiving